Mayor rescinds $2,500 police bill issued to teen over Black Lives Matter protest

 "I've been consistent throughout," he said.
 "If anyone does an event in town, we bill them."

-Now even though the mayor has decided to resend that fee, the borough council still needs to approve it.
+Now even though the mayor has decided to recind that fee, the borough council still needs to approve it.

 Mayor rescinds $2,500 police bill issued to teen over Black Lives Matter protest